claresudbery/clare-wiki-ably/pages/think/code-princ/recursion.md

 ## Other Recursion Examples

 - The [Subset Sum problem](https://www.geeksforgeeks.org/subset-sum-problem-dp-25/) is NP-Complete, and there are more scalable solutions available than recursion - but it's interesting (I [used recursion myself initially](https://github.com/claresudbery/Reconciliate/blob/5f778e5631b64afd7f6154edd0db3f296421777d/Console/Reconciliation/Matchers/MultipleAmountMatcher.cs#L71), but it so very did NOT scale)

+## Writing on Recursion

+- I've written [a blog post here](http://insimpleterms.blog/recursion-recursive-functions) attempting to explain recursion to people who are new to the concept.